 Larissa Siregar is a Global Activities Scholar in the School of Social Work’s MSW program and a Management intern at CEW.
 With a background in international work in a variety of settings from a rural village with no electricity in West Africa to a bustling city in S.E.
 Asia, Larissa is constantly thinking creatively about how to articulate the skills she has gained through those experiences.
 She appreciates coming together with individuals of all backgrounds and learning from the strengths that come with diversity.

 Doreen Murasky oversees the scholarship, fellowship and social work internship programs at CEW.
 In addition, she enjoys providing counseling and developing and presenting dynamic programs with a focus on holistic life planning through the lifespan.

-This program is free and open to all U-M nontraditional students.
+This workshop is free, open to all nontraditional U-M students, and limited to 15 registrants.
 Please register by March 14.